harshita-priya1/cv-backend/README.md

-# cv-backend- The Backend for the CV assignment
+# Cv-backend- The Backend for the CV assignment
 - ## Server for the Task app
 - ## Uses Node.js, express.js and MongoDB
 - ## Used JWT for authentication